Semiclassical treatment of bottomonium suppression and regeneration in $p+{\rm Pb}$ collisions: Quarkonium Suppression in the QGP

 We now present the combined results of primordial suppression with the total cold nuclear matter effects calculated in Sec.~\ref{sec:cnm}.
-The total nuclear modification factor, including both the CNM and HNM effects, is \beq R^{\Upsilon}_{pA} = R^{\rm CNM}_{pA} \times R^{\rm HNM}_{pA} \, , \eeq where the suppression due to CNM alone is given in Eq.~(\ref{eq:rpa_CNM}).
+The total nuclear modification factor, including both the CNM and HNM effects on the inclusive $R^\Upsilon_{pA}$, defined in Eq.~(\ref{eq:feeddown}), is \beq R^{\Upsilon}_{pA} = R^{\rm CNM}_{pA} \times R^{\rm HNM}_{pA} \, , \eeq where the suppression due to CNM alone is given in Eq.~(\ref{eq:rpa_CNM}).
 The factor $R^{\rm HNM}_{pA}$ is the primordial suppression factor due to the hot QGP medium calculated earlier in this section.
+We note that because the CNM effects are independent of the final bottomonium state in our approach, feeddown only affects the primordial suppression in Eq.~(\ref{eq:rpa_nofeeddown}).

-We present the nuclear suppression factors for the bottomonium states, including feed down, based on Eq.~(\ref{eq:feeddown}).
+We present the nuclear suppression factors for the bottomonium states, including feeddown, based on Eq.~(\ref{eq:feeddown}).
 Hot matter effects are shown for all three cases described here: KSU-QTraj, TAMU-P and TAMU-NP.
 We first discuss $\Upsilon$($n$S) suppression in $p +{\rm Pb}$ collisions at $\sqrt{s_{NN}} = 5.02$ and 8.16~TeV.
 Our results are compared with experimental data from ALICE~\cite{ALICE:2019qie}, ATLAS~\cite{ATLAS:2017prf}, CMS~\cite{CMS:2022wfi}, and LHCb~\cite{LHCb:2018psc}.
 In addition, we present predictions for suppression of the $\chi_b$($n$P) states at 8.16~TeV.

 The uncertainties of $R^{\Upsilon}_{pA}$ in Eq.~(\ref{eq:rpa_nofeeddown}), $\Delta R^{\Upsilon}_{pA}$, are obtained by adding the uncertainties of both $R^{\rm CNM}_{pA}$ and $R^{\rm HNM}_{pA}$ in quadrature,